-- The captains shall toss for the choice of innings, on the field of play and in the presence of one or both of the umpires, not earlier than 30 minutes and not later than 15 minutes before the scheduled or any rescheduled time for the match to start.
-(Refer law13.4) - As soon as the toss is completed or the toss is awarded, the captain of the side winning the toss shall immediately notify the opposing captain and the umpires of his decision to bat or field.
+• The captains shall toss for the choice of innings, on the field of play and in the presence of one or both of the Umpires, not earlier than 30 minutes and not later than 15 minutes before the scheduled or any rescheduled time for the match to start.
+(Refer Law 13.4)

+• As soon as the toss is completed or the toss is awarded, the captain of the side winning the toss shall immediately Notify the opposing captain and the umpires of his decision to bat or field.
 Failure to notify immediately will result in the toss being awarded to the opposing team even if they are ineligible to participate in the toss.
+Once notified, the decision cannot be changed.

+• No player can play unless he/she is dressed in the identical colored clothing approved for his/her club.

+• If the ground is not prepared before the scheduled/reschedule start time due to circumstances beyond the control of the ground authority, the opposing Captain cannot claim the toss.
+The toss must take place in the presence of at least one (1) umpire.

+•Law 1.3.3 applies: The deputy must be one of the nominated players.

-Once notified, the decision cannot be changed. - If the ground is not prepared before the scheduled/reschedule start time due to circumstances beyond the control of the ground authority, the opposing Captain cannot claim the toss.
-The toss must take place in the presence of at least one (1)umpire. - If any team does not take the field half an hour (30 Minutes) after the scheduled or re-scheduled starting time, it will automatically default the match. - If a team fails to turn up for a scheduled match the defaulting team will forfeit the match to its opponent as well as face a fine of \$300.00.
-The T&DCA board may also look at suspension or expulsion from the league if no explanation is provided within 7days.
+• If any team does not take the field half an hour (30 Minutes) after the scheduled or re-scheduled starting time, it will automatically default the match.

+• If a team fails to turn up for a scheduled match the defaulting team will forfeit the match to its opponent as well as Face a fine of \$300.00.
+The T&DCA board may also look at suspension or expulsion from the league if no explanation is provided within 7 days.

-(2) HOURS OF PLAY, INTERVALS & INTERVALS FOR DRINKS MINIMUM OVERS IN ADAY
+(2) HOURS OF PLAY, INTERVALS & INTERVALS FOR DRINKS MINIMUM OVERS IN A DAY